Karocyt/DecisionSystem/README.md

 ## Input format
 (see included valid and invalid examples for the full range of possibilities, as some operators are not accepted on the right side of the equation in my implementation)
+Line breaks and spacing doesn't matter, and everything after a # is interpreted as commentary.
 One instruction by line, using Capitalized keys, in 3 sections:
 ### Operations / Rules
 	Forty + Two  = Fortytwo